iomesh/docs/docs/advanced-functions/external-storage.md

     metadata:
       name: external-iscsi
       annotations:
-        # Mark this PVC as a LUN for external use.
+        # Mark this PVC as an iSCSI LUN for external use.
         iomesh.com/external-use: "true"
-        # Set `initiator iqn acl` for LUN.
+        # Set `initiator iqn acl` for iSCSI LUN.
 If left unspecified, all initiators will be prohibited from accessing this PVC.
         # If `accessModes` is `RWO`, you can only set 1 value in this field.
         # If `accessModes` is `RWX`, you can set multiple values in this field and separate them with the comma (,).
         # To allow all IQNs to access this PVC, set the value to "*/*".